• Skip to primary navigation

 • ×

-Home » Science Experiments for a Building Topic
+Home » Primary Science » Key Stage 1 Science » Science Experiments for a Building Topic

 Science Experiments for a Building Topic

-Buildings is a great topic for Primary School science and can be used to inspire some wonderful experiments and investigations perfect for learning about uses and properties of materials as well as starting to understand correct experimental procedures.
-The experiments and activities below are great for Materials at KS1, but can also be extended for older children.
+Buildings are a great topic for Primary School science and can be used to inspire some wonderful experiments and investigations perfect for learning about the uses and properties of materials as well as starting to understand correct experimental procedures.
+The experiments and activities below are great for Materials at KS1 but can also be extended for older children.

-Try placing different everyday objects into a bag and ask the children to guess what the object is using their sense of touch, which features of the object lead them to their guess?
-Do metal objects feel cold for example?
+Try placing different everyday objects into a bag and ask the children to guess what the object is using their sense of touch.
+Which features of the object lead them to their guess?
+Ask if metal objects feel cold, for example.

 See here for a full list of properties of different materials.

-Find about conducting and non conducting materials with these play dough circuits.
+Find out about conducting and non conducting materials with play dough circuits.

-Investigate how materials we think of as being brittle can be strong in some instances, for example egg shell domes.
+Investigate how materials we think of as being brittle can be strong in some instances, for example, by making an eggshell bridge.

-Test materials to see if they are magnetic, can you predict first which materials will stick to the magnet?
+Test materials to see if they are magnetic.
+One easy way to do this is to ask children to predict first which materials will stick to the magnet.

 Remember – not all metals are attracted to magnets, but iron and steel ( steel is mostly iron ) are.